gini/gini-capture-sdk-android/componentapiexample/README.md

 Camera Screen
 -------------

-The `BaseCameraScreenHandler` contains the main logic.
-The `compat` and `standard` sub-packages provide the implementations for the Support
-Library components and standard components, respectively.
-They contain an Activity and a concrete handler.

 It starts by showing the `CameraFragment`.
 When a picture was taken or file was imported using the document import button the `CameraFragmentListener#onDocumentAvailable()` is called where either the Review Screen or the Analysis Screen is shown.